Details and what to expect

 Please note: Your personal two-week time limit will start the moment you click the “Begin” button on the ABS portal – do not click it until you are absolutely sure that you are ready to begin your assessment.

 The ABS will provide a list of topics to allow you to hone in on the areas that you should be aware of for the assessment.
 References will be provided for transparency about the sources that support the development of the assessment.
-The references will reflect that the assessment primarily focuses on important evidence-based recent updates to surgical critical care practice.
+The references will reflect that the assessment primarily focuses on important evidence-based recent updates to pediatric surgery practice.
 Diplomates are neither required nor expected to read all of these references before or during the completion of the assessment.

 The ABS will provide two different versions of the reference list.
 One version will highlight a single key reference for each question and the other will list all references used, including those which explain why the wrong answers are incorrect.
 References that are available open-source will be indicated.
 Diplomates may choose to refer to these lists either before or during the assessment.